scala/scala-abide/wiki/traversal/traversal-rules.md

 3. [path rules](/wiki/traversal/path-rules.md) rely on the hierarchical ordering of the traversal (by mixing `ScopingTraversal` in) to verify program properties.
 These rules can access state to verify whether a sequence of is-in relations are satisfied when visiting a given node and can use this information to generate warnings.
 This will typically be useful when verifying recursion or inner / outer relations.
 The `PathRule` trait provides helpers to manage and access the current "path" traversal has taken.

 4. [scoping rules](/wiki/traversal/scoping-rules.md) provides helper methods to maintain a scala-style scope on symbols.
-Such rules also rely on the `ScopingTraversal` for hierarchical information and provide support for creating new scopes and registering symbols to these.
-This base-type is especially useful when dealing with masking or symbol lookup based on their name.
+Such rules also rely on the `ScopingTraversal` for hierarchical information and provide support for symbol lookup given a known symbol name.
+Scoping information itself is tracked behind the scenes by the rule.

 ## Adding new helper traits